ssilverman/QNEthernet/README.md

 This is the preferred way to acquire entropy.
 It is meant to be used with a [Random number distribution](https://en.cppreference.com/w/cpp/numeric/random#Random_number_distributions).

-## EMF interference mitigation
+## Interference mitigation

-It's possible, based on some experience in the wild, that EMF interference, say from a power supply, may bring the link down.
+It's possible, based on some experience in the wild, that interference, say EMF from a power supply, or even some other things, may bring the link down.
 It was discovered that unplugging and then re-plugging the Ethernet kit ribbon cable from the Teensy 4.1 restored the link.
-The link was restored because performing that action caused the link to be re-negotiated.
+The link was restored because performing that action caused the link to be re-negotiated, or the PHY to be in a new state, or something else as-yet undiscovered.

 To assist in solving this, two driver functions were added:
 `driver_restart_auto_negotiation()` and `driver_reset_phy()`.
-These can be
-called, when link-down is detected, to either restart auto-negotiation or reset the PHY.
+One of these can be called, when link-down is detected, to either restart auto-negotiation or reset the PHY.
 Restarting auto-negotiation seemed to solve the link-down issues in the project.

 See also this thread:
 [Brainstorming possible causes of Ethernet link loss](https://forum.pjrc.com/index.php?threads/brainstorming-possible-causes-of-ethernet-link-loss.77628/)